EFQM

-EFQM (the European Foundation for Quality Management) is a non-profit membership foundation in Brussels, established in 1989 when the CEO/presidents of 67 European companies subscribed to the policy document and declared their commitments to EFQMs missions and values.
+EFQM (the European Foundation for Quality Management) is a non-profit membership foundation established in 1989 in Brussels, when CEOs of 67 European companies subscribed to the policy document and declared their commitments to EFQMs missions and values.
 EFQM works with over 50,000 organisations from across Europe and beyond, including organisations such as BMW, Robert Bosch, Aramco, Siemens and Huawei.

 History

-The Foundation was set up with members from many industries to develop the EFQM Excellence Model.
+Members from many industries set up the Foundation to develop the EFQM Excellence Model.
 The framework was intended to be used to support the assessment of organisations in the European Quality Award in 1992.